adarshrkumar/commonps-syntax-highlighter/commonps.md

 ### Loop Control

-Break out of loop early:
+Break out of the loop early:

 ```pscode
 for i from 1 to 100